 Professor Richard Neilson is director of the National Decommissioning Centre and a Professor in the School of Engineering at the University of Aberdeen.
 He has 31 years’ experience in engineering research and development within the University sector, during which he spent four years part-time industrial secondment to an oil services company.
 He has led or had substantial involvement in 11 major joint industry/University projects and has initiated or led the development of 3 major industry focused research/knowledge exchange centres (the Scottish Sensor Systems Centre, the Oil and Gas Innovation Centre and the most recently the NDC).
 He has been researching in aspects of decommissioning since 2008 and was one of the instigators of the MSc in Decommissioning run by the University.

-Roger Esson is Manager of the Decommissioning Solutions Centre at the Oil & Gas Technology Centre.
-As manager of the Decommissioning Solution Centre, Roger is leading the team to identify, fund and support the development and deployment of technology that drives down the cost of decommissioning.
-Roger has more than 20 years’ experience in the oil and gas sector and has held a variety of leadership positions within companies ranging from SMEs to tier 1 contractors.
-Before joining the Oil & Gas Technology Centre, he was Chief Executive of Decom North Sea.
+Roger Esson is Head of Industry & Member Network at the Net Zero Technology Centre.
+As Head of Industry & Partner Network, Roger spearheads their Decommissioning Solution Centre connection to members, technology developers, supply chain and stakeholders, and leads the team to identify, fund and support the development and deployment of technology that drives down the cost of decommissioning.
+Roger has more than 20 years’ experience in the oil and gas sector and has held a variety of leadership positions within companies ranging from SMEs to Tier 1 contractors.
+Before joining the Net Zero Technology Centre, he was Chief Executive of Decom North Sea.
 Roger played an active role in the execution of several of the UK’s most significant decommissioning projects including MCP01, North West Hutton and Brent Delta.

 Peter Oliver is Senior Staff Environmental Scientist, Environmental Technology Unit, Chevron Energy Technology Company a division of Chevron U.S.A.
 Inc., Aberdeen.
 Peter has 25 years of experience working in Environmental Management, EIA and HES supporting all aspects of oil and gas exploration, operations and drilling.
 Peter joined Chevron in 1999 and held environmental and HES Leadership roles in Chevron’s businesses in the UK, Angola and the USA.
 Since 2016, Peter has been part of Chevron’s UK General Technology Centre based in Aberdeen.
 His work involves provision of strategic and technical expertise for Chevron’s Corporate HES initiatives and its worldwide businesses.
 A particular focus of Peter’s work is decommissioning environmental management and technology development.
 Peter is a Vice Chair of the International Oil and Gas Producers (IOGP) Environment Committee and represents Chevron on the UK Natural Environment Research Council Innovation Programme in Oil and Gas.
 Prior to Chevron, Peter worked as an Environmental Consultant and as an Environmental Advisor for AMEC.
 Peter is a Full Member of the UK Institute of Environmental Management and Assessment and is a Chartered Environmentalist.